eosnetworkfoundation/replay-test/README.md

 **Alternative**: you can start a replay node on the command line from the orchestrator node.
 See [an example](scripts/run-replay-instance.sh).

-## Viewing Status
+## Web Dashboard
-You can see the status of jobs by using the webservice on the orchestrator node.
-Navigate to `http://orchestor.example.com:4000/status`.
+You can see the status of jobs, configuration, and summary of replay status by using the webservice on the orchestrator node.
+Navigate to `http://orchestor.example.com:4000/`.

-Look at [HTTP Service Calls](docs/http-service-calls.md) for other URL options and viewing options.
+Many HTTP calls support HTML, JSON, and Text responses.
+Look at [HTTP Service Calls](docs/http-service-calls.md) for other URL options and Accept encoding options.

 ## Termination of Replay Nodes
 Replay nodes are not automatically terminated.
 To save on hosting costs, it is advisable to terminate the nodes after the replay tests are completed.